vicktor/vampire/README.md

 It would be very interesting if someone can test with FreeStyleLibre, right now I don't have any sensor to test, the package name would be com.freestylelibre3.app, I add it to VampireCollector code

 ## Bugs
 Sometimes the service stops and does not continue to collect data.
 If anyone knows how to fix this, open an issue or make a pull request.

 ## Contributing
-Of course, collaborations and pull requests are welcome.
+Of course, contributions are what make the open source community such an amazing place to learn, inspire, and create.

+If you have a suggestion that would make **Vampire** better, please fork the repo and create a pull request.

+Any contributions you make are greatly appreciated.

 ## Credits
 Icon -> [icon-icons.com](https://icon-icons.com/icon/vampire/2710)